 Even when he’s no longer established to diodes, Nanjiani thinks approximately the gymnasium.
 His weight loss program is so squeaky-smooth that Roberts has to nudge him to carb up on cheat day.
 The actor’s aim: slap 20 pounds of muscle onto his one hundred fifty-pound body.
 No joke.

 Nanjiani has his eyes on a similar prize.
-“If I may be a large, buff man or woman with the same outlook I have now, that would be quite cool,” he says.
+“If I were a large, buff man or woman with the same outlook I have now, that would be quite cool,” he says.
 “There aren’t many human beings round like that.